Sreyeesh/pipeline-tools/README.md

 - Type `info` to view current project details (branch, status) without opening an app

 #### Step 2: Pick Your App
-- Select Blender, Krita, PureRef, or other installed DCCs by number
+- Select Blender, Krita, PureRef, Godot, Unity, Unreal, or other installed DCCs by number
 - Or type the app name directly (e.g., `blender`, `krita`)

 #### Step 3: Pick Your File (New Interactive Picker!)